 Have a Baking Competition

 Bake and decorate your own cake or cupcakes and have a “Nailed It” competition to see who “Nailed It” best.
-Have family and friends judge from afar.
-Obviously the winner is the Birthday child.
+Your judges can be in-person, on video chat, or you can post photos to social media and have friends vote from afar.
+Obviously, the winner is the birthday child.

 Chalk the Driveway